The Blue Door Fund

 The Blue Door fund reaches women and girls who face multiple obstacles to access contraception, such as those living in extreme poverty; those in rural villages or slums where there are no other health facilities available; adolescent girls who face acute discrimination; and women who have never used contraception before.
 Our evidence shows us that these are the women and girls who face the greatest obstacles in accessing the contraception they want.

-MSI is a world leader in delivering sexual and reproductive health services.
-Recognising that there are different underlying factors influencing the decision-making of women and girls, MSI has the expertise, the knowledge and the capability to provide contraception to every one of the 214 million women worldwide who currently have no access.
-We have clinical teams already in place in country who can start working straight away.
+MSI works to empower every woman to have children by choice, not chance.
+We have become a world leader in delivering sexual and reproductive health services.
+Recognising that there are many factors influencing the decision-making of women and girls, MSI has the expertise, the knowledge and the capability to provide contraception to every one of the 214 million women worldwide who currently have no access.
+We have clinical teams in place – right now - in our countries, who can start right away.

 Read more about the Charity running this project.